SafiyaMGeorge/MMG_Financial/README.md

 ## Features
 - Display information about the client
 - Browse and view available products
-- Connect with the client via sending a contact email with the end user's info
+- Connect with the client by sending a contact email with the end user's info

 ## Technologies Used